 5- Organize Your Financial Records

-Organization makes tax preparation easier and thereby it’s less likely that one will fail to observe relevant deductions or credits.
+Organization makes tax preparation easier.
+And also thereby it’s less likely that one will fail to observe relevant deductions or credits.

-- Keep digital copies of receipts, invoices, and financial statements.
+- Keep digital copies of receipts, invoices, and also financial statements.

-- Utilize tax preparation software or engage a tax preparer for more complicated returns.
+- Utilize tax preparation software.
+And engage a tax preparer for more complicated returns.

 6- Consider Tax-Loss Harvesting